aphyr/clj-antlr/README.md

 # Clj-Antlr

-Clojure bindings for the [Antlr 4](http://www.antlr.org/) parser library, an adaptive LL(\*) parser.
+Clojure bindings for the [ANTLR 4](http://www.antlr.org/) parser library, an adaptive LL(\*) parser.
 Looks a lot like [Instaparse](https://github.com/Engelberg/instaparse), only much faster, with richer grammar definitions, and none of Instaparse's delightful features.